editor-js/link-autocomplete/README.md

 # Link Autocomplete

-Upgraded version of base inline link tool with your server's search.
+An upgraded version of base inline link tool with your server's search.

 ![](assets/example.gif)